You have heard this a million times before — content matters! Seriously, it does. Bad content or low-quality content can ruin your website.

 Each column gave me an idea of how many of my competitors were using those specific terms as well as a personal recommendation on what I should have done with my own post.

 The bottom section shows the top 10 competitors ranking for the keyword I want to rank for along with the word count of the page and the TF-IDF ranking so that I can make sure my own content is within an average of where everyone else is.
+So, it's a decent SEO competitors tracker.

 Let's talk about the columns in more detail.